Skip to main content

 Phone 667-234-8725

-Laparoscopic GERD Reflux/Hiatal Hernia Repair in Baltimore, Maryland
+Laparoscopic GERD Reflux/Hiatal Hernia Repair Near Baltimore, Maryland

 Gastroesophageal reflux disease is a widespread condition presenting with heartburn, regurgitation, hoarseness, and pain or difficulty with swallowing food.
 It is a result of dysfunction of the normal valve mechanism at the junction of the esophagus and stomach.
-It is often associated with hiatal hernia of variable degrees.
-When the stomach is displaced into the chest it can cause nausea, vomiting, pain after eating, regurgitation of food, or progressive inability to swallow food.
-Additionally, 10-15% of bariatric patients suffer from reflux symptoms frequently associated with hiatal hernia that was not addressed during their initial bariatric procedure, recurred, or developed after weight loss.
+It is often associated with hiatal hernia to varying degrees.
+When the stomach is displaced into the chest, it can cause nausea, vomiting, pain after eating, regurgitation of food, or progressive inability to swallow food.
+Additionally, 10-15% of bariatric patients suffer from reflux symptoms frequently associated with hiatal hernia that were not addressed during their initial bariatric procedure, recurred, or developed after weight loss.
 These reflux symptoms can affect the quality of life and do not always respond to medical therapy with antacids.
-Depending on the clinical situation, GERD reflux in Baltimore can be addressed with a few different procedures.
+If left untreated, GERD can lead to complications such as esophagitis, stricture, and Barrett’s esophagus, a condition where the esophageal lining changes due to prolonged acid exposure, increasing the risk of esophageal cancer.
+Depending on the clinical situation, GERD reflux can be addressed with a few different procedures.

 Gastroesophageal Reflux Disease (GERD) in Baltimore, Maryland